 of professional resources.

-formatted manuscript.
+a setup fee of ten cents per page.
 (For a 60,000 word manuscript my total fee would

 of most manuscript editors with comparable editing experience, the scope

 of my edit will be as much or more than theirs.
 I'll look at your